romii0x/genbreaks/README.md

 # genbreaks

-variational autoencoder for generating breakbeats
+variational autoencoder for generating rhythm-based audio. this is a personal research project to help me learn more about ML and PyTorch.

 ## Overview